SC-Networks/evalanche-soap-api-connector/docs/report.md

 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all reports of a folder
+Retrieve all reports in a folder

 ```